 The nature in Greenland is fascinating.

-Latin Name: Ovibus moschatus Subspecies: Circumpolar in the northern hemisphere.
+Scientific Name: Ovibus moschatus Subspecies: Circumpolar in the northern hemisphere.
 One subspecies in North America: Alaskan Musk Ox.
 (Ovibus m. moschatus): Alaska, Canada (Introduced on the Nunivak Islands, Alaska).
 Habitat: Tundra in the north.
 Description: Large sheep, weighing around 410 kg and measuring up to 1,50 m over the shoulder, reaching a total body length of 2,50 m.
-The coat is brown...Read more
+The coat is...Read more

 Søndre Strømfjord or as it is called in Greenlandic - Kangerlussuaq - is transected by the Arctic circle, which means in summer it never really gets dark, while in mid-winter there is nearly no light apart from moonlight and the fantastic northern lights.Read more